Treatment for Post-Thrombotic Syndrome (PTS)

 Possible complications of post-thrombotic syndrome

-Post-thrombotic syndrome can cause leg sores.
+PTS can cause leg sores.
 If so, you will need to have wound care.
-Aspirin and a medicine called pentoxifylline may help aid healing of pressure injuries.
+Medicines such as aspirin, pentoxifylline, or stanozolol may help aid healing of pressure injuries.
 If a pressure injury becomes infected, you may need antibiotics.
 Severe pressure injuries that don't get better with medicines and wound care therapy may need surgery to remove the damaged tissue.

 Preventing post-thrombotic syndrome